AIHubCentral/docs/assets/RVC/Resources/Training.md

 ***
  #### :icon-chevron-down: <u> MONITORING</u>
 ***
-When casually checking TensorBoard during training, you generally only need to look out for a few things:
+When checking TensorBoard during training, you generally only need to look out for a few things:

 - **Check every loss** to make sure they are generally going down and do not explode into NaNs (Not a Number) or super high values.
 In RVC, NaNs mostly happen when you are experimenting with weird architectures/tools.
 - **Ensure the `kl loss` is not negative** or too close to being negative.